lhindman/cs253-f20-final-project/README.md

 The only field that is extra is the char *path field.
 This field is use to store the file path to the stat file that you loaded.
 Normally this will be /proc/[pid]/stat unless the user uses the -d flag (described below) to load a different directory.

 Carefully study the provided ProcEntry.h file including both the provided ProcEntry struct and the documentation for each support function.
 Each ProcEntry will represent a single process on the system.
 Implement the specified support functions in ProcEntry.c.
-Do not modify the provide ProcEntry.h file as the provided struct definition and function declarations will be used to test this portion of your project.
+Do not modify the provided ProcEntry.h file as the provided struct definition and function declarations will be used to test this portion of your project.

 You must use the function below to display the ProcEntry structs to stdout.
 Please copy this function verbatim into ProcEntry.c
 ```